German revolution of 1918–1919

-The Council of the People's Deputies immediately removed some of the Empire's harsh restrictions, such as on freedom of expression, and promised an eight-hour workday and elections that would give women the right to vote for the first time.
-Those on the left wing of the revolution also wanted to nationalise key industries, democratise the military and set up a council republic, but the MSPD had control of most of the workers' and soldiers' councils and blocked any substantial movement towards their goals.

-The split between the moderate and radical socialists erupted into violence in the last days of 1918, sparked by a dispute over sailors' pay that left 67 dead.
-On 1 January 1919, the far Left Spartacists founded the Communist Party of Germany.
-A few days later, protests resulting from the violence at the end of December led to mass demonstrations in Berlin that quickly turned into the Spartacist uprising, an attempt to create a dictatorship of the proletariat.
-It was quashed by government and Freikorps troops with the loss of 150 to 200 lives.
-In the aftermath of the uprising, the Spartacist leaders Rosa Luxemburg and Karl Liebknecht were murdered by the Freikorps.
+Those on the left wing of the revolution wanted to nationalise key industries, democratise the military and set up a council republic, but the moderates had control of most of the workers' and soldiers' councils and blocked any substantial movement towards their goals.
+The split between the moderate and radical socialists erupted into violence in the last days of 1918.
+The Spartacist uprising in January 1919 failed in its attempt to create a dictatorship of the proletariat and led to the murders of Rosa Luxemburg and Karl Liebknecht by members of the Freikorps.
 Into the spring, there were additional violently suppressed efforts to push the revolution further in the direction of a council republic, as well as short-lived local soviet republics, notably in Bavaria, Bremen and Würzburg.
-They too were put down with considerable loss of life.

-The revolution's end date is generally set at 11 August 1919, the day the Weimar Constitution was adopted, but the revolution remained in many ways incomplete.
+The revolution's end date is generally given as 11 August 1919, the day the Weimar Constitution was adopted, but in many ways the revolution remained incomplete.
 It failed to resolve the fracture in the Left between moderate socialists and communists, while anti-democratic voices from the imperial government remained in positions of power.
-The Weimar Republic as a result was beset from the beginning by opponents from both the Left and – to a greater degree – the Right.
-The fractures in the German Left that had become permanent during the revolution made Adolf Hitler's rise to power in 1933 easier than it might have been if the Left had been more united.
+The Weimar Republic was from its birth under great pressure from both those on the Left and the Right who sought to undermine and replace it.
+In the end, the far Right was successful, and the Weimar Republic came to an end with the ascent of Hitler and the National Socialist Party.